Alinubu/SplinterlandsRObot/README.md

 	- Multiple accounts can play in parallel
 	- Energy capture rate limit
 	- Bot can wait for the ECR to recharge to a specific value befor starting to play again
+	- Option to set a list of preferred summoners that the bot will try to use when chosing teams
 * Pro features:
 	- Bot can collect Hive SPS Airdrops
 	- Transfer Bot for transfering assets to one main account (Cards, Dec, SPS)